shariq1989/cookbook/content/recipe/homemade_corn_tortilla_chips.md

 #### What main ingredients do I need for this meal?

-* Corn Tortillas: We love corn tortilla chips, but you could also use
+* Corn Tortillas: We love corn tortilla chips in our home, but you could also use blue corn or flour tortillas instead.

 * Coconut Oil: I love the added flavor of the coconut oil to the chips, but if coconut oil is not your thing, choose another oil.
 It’s important you choose an oil that has a high smoke point since you are frying the tortillas.
 I suggest using avocado oil or vegetable oil.
 You could also use canola oil, grapeseed oil, or sunflower oil, depending on your preference.

-* Salt: I use Kosher salt because that is using something I always have on hand, but you could also use sea salt.
-Both will give you that restaurant-quality salt experience we all know and love.
+* Salt: I use Kosher salt because that is something I always have on hand, but you could also use sea salt.
+Both will give you the restaurant-quality salt experience we all know and love.

 #### What equipment do I need to make this recipe?